 Minnesota is one of the highest-performing states in education- if you're a white student.
 Our programs enhance and enrich learning opportunities that are youth-led and directed to ensure their needs are met.

-Our founder Sarah Drake took her first trip to Africa in the summer of 2011.
-She went to Burkina Faso in West Africa and fell in love with the people and places.
-The women and children in the village of Tiebele inspired Sarah to collaborate with them to fundraise for projects that will lead to health, education, and sustainable economic status.
-Using her artwork as an education tool and fundraiser, she went on to create herARTS in Action when she returned to the United States because existing organizations were not working in that region.
-The money raised by selling her art helps fund access to clean water and sanitation in Burkina Faso and the arts in Minnesota for those typically marginalized from the arts.
+Our founder Sarah Drake took her first trip to the African continent in the summer of 2011 as an inspired artist.
+The women and children in the village of Tiébélé, Burkina Faso, West Africa inspired her to collaborate with them to fundraise for projects that will lead to health, education, and sustainable economic status.
+The fabulous people were enough for Sarah to take action, but her determination for success also came from a dose of survivor guilt.
+She survived an illness that (at that time) killed 25,000 children under the age of 5 every year in the country, all because she had access to healthcare that the locals didn't.
+This compelled Sarah to use her artwork as an education tool and fundraiser.
+She created herARTS in Action when she returned to the United States because existing organizations were not working in that region, and they weren't willing to, as a working single mom and from the living room floor of her one-bedroom apartment.
+The money raised by selling her art, plus fundraisers, fund access to clean water, sanitation, and education in Burkina Faso, and has since expanded to education in Sierra Leone (ended 2023) and the visual arts in Minnesota.